Yojimbo: A Powerful, Easy to Use Information Management Tool

 Bare Bones includes the interesting bookmark option to "Move to trash after opening", which affords a surfer an easy way to tag a URL for a return visit without committing it to a permanent set of bookmarks.

-One of the biggest features for Yojimbo is that it is .mac synch compatible.
-In other words, you can use your .mac account to synch your Yojimbo information between two Macs.
+One of the biggest features for Yojimbo is that it is .mac sync compatible.
+In other words, you can use your .mac account to sync your Yojimbo information between two Macs.
 This is great for users who must work on more than one machine regularly, or for users who need to access personal information at work but needs it to remain secure.
 It might also be helpful for a family to put to use if they share a lot of information, like Marcie and I sometimes do.

 Probably the most appealing feature for me is the secure storage of select information, such as serial numbers and passwords.
 Any document in Yojimbo can be encrypted, and the security for the application uses the AES-256 algorithm standard.